-The advantage gained in producing many possible outcomes outweighs the fact that the ensemble members are run at lower resolution – and the Ensemble Average (EA) is often more skilful than the DF at longer lead times.
-In fact, the ensemble forecast is a vital tool for long range forecasting.
+The advantage gained in producing many possible outcomes outweighs the fact that the ensemble members are run at lower resolution – and the Ensemble Average (EA) is often more skillful than the DF at longer lead times.
+In fact, an ensemble forecast is a vital tool for long range forecasting.

 The ensemble forecast is a little more challenging to work with than a deterministic forecast;